dev-gaitano/obsidian/gaitanos_mind/4 - Source/youtube/Lerne Deutsch mit Anja - Begrüßung auf Deutsch.md

             sehen - see

     - Tschüss, tschüssi oder tschü
-        - All diese mean das same, it all boils down to preference.
+        - All dies mean das same, it all boils down to preference.

     - Bis später - Until later (literally!)